trinhvany/Small-Demo-Go/README.md

 # MyProject

-## Mô tả
+## Describe

-MyProject là một ứng dụng Go được thiết kế để:
+MyProject is a Go application designed to:
-- Kiểm tra kho xem có đáp ứng đơn hàng không, xuất lỗi và gửi mail nếu không đủ hàng
+- Check inventory for order fulfillment, generate errors and send emails if out of stock
-- Áp dụng để tính toán khuyến mãi
+- Apply for promotion calculation
-- Gửi email thông báo cho khách hàng là đơn thành công
+- Send email notification to customer when order is successful
-- Cập nhật trạng thái đơn hàng trong database
+- Update order status in database

 ---

-## Cài đặt
+## Install

-### Yêu cầu
+### Required

-- **Go**: Phiên bản 1.18 hoặc cao hơn.
+- **Go**: Version 1.18 or higher.
-- **MySQL**: Để lưu trữ dữ liệu sản phẩm và đơn hàng.
+- **MySQL**: To store product and order data.
-- **Gomail**: Thư viện Go để gửi email qua SMTP.
+- **Gomail**: Go library for sending emails via SMTP.

 ---